auQuiksilver/Apex-Framework/README.md

 _______________
-2. Place @Apex folder in your servers ArmA3 directory.
-Reference: https://i.imgur.com/ijdXgg6.png
+2a.
+Place @Apex folder in your servers ArmA3 directory.
+Reference: https://i.imgur.com/ijdXgg6.png 2b.
+Run it as a -servermod in your arma launch options.

 _______________
 3. Place @Apex_cfg folder in your servers ArmA 3 directory.
 Reference: https://i.imgur.com/ijdXgg6.png